hildeboee/MXML/README.md

 # MunchXMLMuncher 2
 Developed by research assistant Loke Sjølie for the University of Oslo
-## Changelog
+## Changelog (v2)
+### Version 2.0 release (current)
+1. Cleaned up the script and converted it to regular .py
+2. Enabled automatic installation of dependencies
+3. CMIF correspAction element is now created with persName/orgName where appropriate *if* the distinction is visible in the source data.
+4. Enabled ref attribute for entities that have this value.
+Edvard Munch has a custom ref attribute.

-### Version 2 pre-release (current)
+### Version 2 release candidate
 1. **Extreme** overall performance increase!
-Running the script went from taking 18 minutes to 30 seconds.
+Running the whole script went from taking 18 minutes to 30 seconds.
 2. New and more accurate method of constructing CMIF file.
 3. Fixed the dummy and empty elements bugs.
-TODO: clean up and prepare an ordinary .py script that runs without fuss.
+Note: the "bug" present in MM_K0279's date is due to erroneous data entry.

 ### Version 2 alpha
 1. Significant performance and completeness increase in fetching placenames